eweisenberg/prairielearn-guide/docs/coding-questions/index.md

     }
     ```

 6. Start up PrairieLearn locally and go to the CS 2100 "Questions" tab.
 Click "Add question" on the right.
 The title for the question should be a short description of the question, formatted in normal English (e.g. Array contains duplicate).
 Students will see the title of the question while taking the quiz, so it should not give away the solution.
 The QID for the question should be the same, or similar to the title, but in camelCase (e.g. arrayContainsDuplicate).
 Students will not be able to see the QID.
-Leave the "Start from Empty Question" option as it is.
-Click "Create".
+Under "Start from" click "Course template".
+From the Template drop down, select "template/coding".
+"Click "Create".

 7. Open the `pl-virginia-cs2100` folder in VS Code.